classgraph/classgraph/README.md

 ### Performing the actual scan

-The `scan()` method performs the actual scan.
+The `.scan()` method performs the actual scan.
 This method may be called multiple times after the initialization steps shown above, although there is usually no point performing additional scans unless `classpathContentsModifiedSinceScan()` returns true.

 ```java
 /**